UsernameFade/startup/README.md

-# Your startup name here
+# StoryNook

 [My Notes](notes.md)

-A brief description of the application here.
-My application will be a website that will serve some purpose.
+My application is a website that allows anyong to contribute their own writing to a community writing project.

 > [!NOTE]